Second order interference of chaotic light reflected from random medium: Calculation of

 \section{Calculation of $ g^{(2)}(\textbf{n},\textbf{m},\Omega)$}

-Diagrams describing Cooperon, Diffuson, and mixed Cooperon-Diffuson contributions are shown in Fig. 2.
-In the study of the crossover from large to small coherence length compared to the system size we restrict ourselves to the case of scalar waves.
+Diagrams describing Cooperon, Diffuson, and mixed Cooperon-Diffuson contributions to the probability of absorption are shown in figure \ref{fig:2} In the study of the crossover from large to small coherence length compared to the system size we restrict ourselves to the case of scalar waves.